 Find your flow is probably the key one.

-I never really have and it is only recently, when suspecting I would be better off by reducing my expectations, processes, even my offer, that I realised I was wearing too many hats, reacting to the ideas of others and forgetting myself completely in the process.
+I never really have and it is only recently, when suspecting I would be better off by reducing my expectations, processes, or focus, that I realised I was wearing too many hats, reacting to the ideas of others and forgetting myself completely in the process.

 Discover your passion was the bit I completely rode rough-shod over.

-My passion and my commercial needs have been mostly at odds.
+My passion and my commercial needs have been mostly at odds, but I put commercial needs first, mostly I think to justify my investment.
 I occasionally get the chance to do something close to my ideal, but not often and when I do, the creative process is rarely in my control.

 Is video maybe better as a hobby for me?
-My stills journey started as a hobby, that was how I learned by being passionate and obsessed.
+My stills journey started as a hobby, that was how I learned by being passionate and obsessed, never counting the cost, just enjoying the ride.

 Looking for joy in the small things.
 This is hard to do if you ignore the above.